55 Days at Peking: Academy Award nominations

 Music from this film was responsible for two nominations at the 1964 Academy Awards.
 Dimitri Tiomkin and Paul Francis Webster were nominated for Best Original Song for "So Little Time", and Tiomkin was nominated for Best Music Score – Substantially Original.

 Legacy

 55 Days at Peking contains the first known occurrence of the phrase "Let China sleep.
 For when she wakes, the world will tremble", which is often mistakenly attributed to Napoleon Bonaparte.
 While appearing in the film in a script by Bernard Gordon, the phrase did not appear in the subsequent books versions by Noel Gerson (written under the pseudonym Samuel Edwards).

 55 Days at Peking appears to be the last movie watched by President John F. Kennedy in the White House Family Theater on November 10, 1963.
-President Kennedy's screening of the film accompanied by his wife Jacquline Kennedy was noted in handwritten records kept by White House Projectionist Paul Fischer.
+President Kennedy's screening of the film accompanied by his wife Jacqueline Kennedy was noted in handwritten records kept by White House Projectionist Paul Fischer.